 Respiratory Qualitative Face Fit Train the Tester

-If you provide respiratory protective equipment (RPE) then it is essential you have documented results of your employees face fit test for your organisation to remain legally compliant by fulfilling the requirements laid out in the Health & Safety Executives (HSE) guidance note HSE 282/28 and HSE53.
+If you provide respiratory protective equipment (RPE) it is essential you have documented results of your employees’ face fit test for your organisation to remain legally compliant, fulfilling the requirements laid out in the Health & Safety Executive’s (HSE) guidance notes HSE 282/28 / HSE53.